 Used for a moment of comic relief during a pitched airel battle in Halo 3: ODST:

 Dutch: As The Good Book says, 'Payback's a bitch!'

 Mickey: I don't think it actually says that, Dutch.

 Dutch: I'm paraphrasing, ya' heathen!

-Fallout New Vegas DLC Honest Hearts features Mormon missionary, Badass Preacher and ex-legatus of Caesar's Legion, Joshua Graham (the Burned Man), who uses several aphorisms and occasional quotes from the Bible during the DLC.
-Of special note is his use of Psalm 137:1 + 7-9 to express his belief that one should Pay Evil unto Evil to the White Legs.
+Fallout: New Vegas DLC Honest Hearts features Mormon missionary, Badass Preacher and ex-legatus of Caesar's Legion, Joshua Graham (the Burned Man), who uses several aphorisms and occasional quotes from the Bible during the DLC.
+Especially his use of Psalm 137:1 + 7-9 to express his belief that one should Pay Evil unto Evil to the White Legs.

 His unique sidearm has John 1:5 ("And the light shineth in darkness, and the darkness [hath] comprehended it not"; KJV) engraved in the slide in Greek.

 Ex-Belltower merc Michael Zelazny in Deus Ex: Human Revolution is quite fond of quoting The Bible.
 When Jensen sarcastically asks if he decided to become a priest, he just says that he finds Scripture to be quite "evocative".

 In Batman: Arkham Asylum, one of the Arkham Chronicles mentions Poison Ivy being brought in by someone.
 Amadeus Arkham quotes Exodus 22:18 in this one:

 "I watched in silence as he brought in the woman.
 Her skin now a venomous green, the wanton creature no longer looked like a human being, much less a woman.
 The Bible says, 'Suffer not a witch to live,' yet he has once again delivered this female atrocity to our care.
 Once I have dealt with the monster, I think it will be time to see if green wood does, in fact, burn."